 Bash scripting is the Swiss Army knife of Linux.
-Whether you're automating deployments, processing files, or building development workflows, bash is always there.
+Regardless of what you are doing or need to do, bash is always there to do it.

 Why Bash?

-- Ubiquitous: Available on virtually every Linux/macOS system
+- It is literally everywhere!
+Available on virtually every Linux/macOS system and easily added to Windows

 - Powerful: Pipes, redirection, and process substitution